yogeshsinghgit/student-mgmt/README.md

 # student-mgmt

+This project basically saves the user data using sqlite3 database and you can perform certain operations on that data , like delete it , update it and search it ...

+___
+## Author

-    The following project is made by yogesh singh Adimn of Inatagrm page dynamin_codeing if you have any queries about this project , please drop a message on my instagrm page inbox and i will definetely
-    reply you back and try to solve your error , and for more releted project follow me on Githunb and instagram...
+The following project is made by Yogesh Singh Admin of Instagram page @dynamic_coding if you have any queries about this project , please drop a message on my instagram page inbox and i will definetely reply you back and try to solve the error , and for more releted project follow me on Github and Instagram.
-    /// This project basically saves the user data using sqlite3 database and you acn perform certain operations on that data , like dekete it , update it and search it ...
+For any queries , drop a message ...

+____
+## Requirements
-    you dont need to insall sqlite3 , it is bulit in with python ...
+   You dont need to install sqlite3 , it is bulit in with python ...
-    ..
-    for any queries , drop a message ...